oimodeler/oimodeler/docs/source/getting_started.rst

     ud=oim.oimUD(d=3,f=0.5,x=5,y=-5)
     pt=oim.oimPt(f=1)

-You can print the descirption of the component easily
+We can print the description of the component easily

 .. code-block:: python